TheOneBehindYou1/TsG-AHK-Commands/README.md

 I hope this makes your life easier

 ## Self edit
-You can easily edit the Quick Commands to your liking.
+You can easily edit the AHK-Commands to your liking.
 For that you need to download AHK (AutoHotKey) and the **.ahk** files from here and start editing